 In this study, we present the factors that make up the multifaceted problem of energy poverty as well as its social, economic and environmental impact.
 The following is a reference to policies and good practices for dealing with the phenomenon from various European countries.
 We have also elaborated and submitted a series of proposals to address the problem in Greece that show the direction in which we believe that policies which address energy poverty should move.
 More specifically, these proposals demonstrate the need for a holistic approach to green, social innovation that in combination with adequate documentation of the phenomenon, can offer sustainable solutions, regarding the current data of Greece.
 The proposals are developed in four main areas: policy changes, information and education, increasing the energy efficiency of buildings and the use of renewable energy sources.

-During the writing of the study, two workshops were held with the participation of representatives of ministries, local government and other institutions, academic and research institutions as well as civil society organizations.
+During the writing of the study, two workshops were held with the participation of representatives of ministries, local government and other institutions, academic and research institutions as well as civil society organisations.

 The aim of these workshops was to gather as much information, approaches and views of people who deal with the issue from different perspectives.
 On the occasion of the publication of the study, we would like to warmly thank all those who responded to our invitation and shared with us their knowledge and experiences.